pandallel/quilt/memory-bank/progress.md

 - **Backpressure Tuning:** Internal queue sizes (`mpsc`, currently 128 for `CuttingActor`) and Event Bus capacity need empirical tuning once the pipeline is more complete.
 - **Reconciliation Logic Details:** Specific timeouts and retry counts need finalization.
 - **Error Handling:** Continues to be refined, especially around persistence and potential reconciliation loops.
+- **Repository Refactoring:** The need to refactor `MaterialRepository` into a trait before implementing SQLite was identified.
+- **Cutting Actor Dependency:** The `CuttingActor` needs to be updated to use the `CutsRepository` trait for dependency injection.